craigweston/casino-facebook_authenticator/README.md

 ####User table with mapping table

-This configuration allows the Facebook id to be stored in a seperate table and mapped back to the user table with a user id column.
-This table should be setup with the bare minimum of a user_id column and facebook_id column.
+This configuration allows the facebook id to be stored in a seperate table and mapped back to the user table with a user id column.
+Therefore, this table should be setup with the bare minimum of a user_id column and facebook_id column.

 ```
   external_authenticators: